Rally-Games/Our-absence/README.md

 This repository contains the Unity project **OUR ABSENCE**.
 Follow the instructions below to set up the project on a new local PC and manage it using GitHub Desktop.

+ ## Game concept:
+A relentless one-way journey through an endless, lifeless, and shrouded world—a descent into darkness in search of a distant hope.
+This is the dawn of a new age, the birth of a world drowned in shadow.
+From the void emerges faint fragments of light—fragile sparks of creation.
+But with creation comes war, with war comes death, and with death, the light begins to wither.
+You are cast into this decaying land, where every step forward is a struggle against despair.
+The path cannot be turned back; the only way is through the darkness.
+To endure, you must uncover what little light remains before it is forever consumed.

 ---

 ## Project Structure